transentis/bptk_py/README.md

 ## Changelog

+## 1.1.5
+The XMILE compiler is a great tool that handles model conversion from XMILE SD Models to Python.
+However, for compatibility and readability, we like to change the equation names to camelCasing upon conversion.
+This might be confusing for some users, who enjoy the freedom of XMILE when it comes to naming.
+That's why we decided to give you a new function call that lists all equations for System Dynamics Models.

+Simply run ``bptk.list_euqations()`` and optionally the scenario manager(s) and scenario(s) you'd like to see the available equations for.

 ## 1.1.4
 XMILE equations make use of double-quote enclosed identifiers in case it actually looks like a function call.
 For example, ``100*"Identifier(enclosed)"`` is a valid equation where one element (stock/flow) is called ``Identifier(enclosed)``.
 However, we were not able to parse this, until now.
 Update BPTK-Py using the new update mechanism: [documentation](https://bptk.transentis-labs.com/en/latest/docs/usage/installation.html#keeping-bptk-py-up-to-date)